 We publish critical questions that you can ask charities working in causes we haven't covered.
 These questions are based only on our very limited understanding of these causes, but they may be useful starting points.

-For the charities that we direct the most funds to, we intend to publish regular reports (at least twice per year) on the charity's progress against its objectives and on its updated financial situation.
-In 2012, we completed updates on the three organizations to which we had directed the most funding:
+For the charities that we direct the most funds to, we intend to publish regular reports on the charity's progress against its objectives and on its updated financial situation.
+In 2013, we completed updates on the three organizations to which we had directed the most funding: